rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 A publisher MAY reject the "establish-subscription" RPC for many reasons, as described in Section 2.4.6.

 <!--
-TODO - Decide the simplist mechanism for returning RPC errors.
+TODO - Decide the simplest mechanism for returning RPC errors.

 Below is a tree diagram for "establish-subscription-stream-error-info" RPC yang-data.
 All objects contained in this tree are described in the YANG module in {{yp-lite-yang-module}}.